shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-many-to-many-mapping.md

 When to use **@ManyToMany** mapping? - When more than one entity is associated with multiple other entities.
 In database terminology, we say more than one table is linked with more than one table or multiples tables are linked with multiple tables.

-Like, Several oweners have several cars and several cars have several oweners.
+Like, Several owners have several cars and several cars have several owners.

-Also we can say, 2 books has been written by 5 authors or 5 autohors have been written 2 books.
+Also we can say, 2 books has been written by 5 authors or 5 authors have been written 2 books.

 To understand the scenario clearly, we will go under a live project.

 If you don't have any Spring Boot application bootstrapped yet, let's create one.

-Let's follow the belew steps to bootstrap our simple Spring Boot application.
+Let's follow the below steps to bootstrap our simple Spring Boot application.

 1. Open [https://start.spring.io](https://start.spring.io/) and provide necessary information to create spring boot project.
 The project will be a .zip file and we have to unzip it in a directory to work with it.